cgmckeever/smartthings/device-handlers/lightify-smart-dim/README.md

 ## Known Issues

 - Installation of a new device may not register/find this DH properly.
 Setting to this handler manually does sync everything and work as intended.
+- Since Dimming triggers a Piston every second, Webcore seems to get out of order of the requests.
+This of course makes your dim go in weird directions.
+Unclear of resolution.

 ## Button Definitions